apache/pekko/docs/src/main/paradox/typed/cluster-dc.md

 and will activate the entity there.
 It's unaware of the existence of corresponding entities in the other data centers.

-Especially when used together with Akka Persistence that is based on the single-writer principle it is important to avoid running the same entity at multiple locations at the same time with a shared data store.
+Especially when used together with Pekko Persistence that is based on the single-writer principle it is important to avoid running the same entity at multiple locations at the same time with a shared data store.
 That would result in corrupt data since the events stored by different instances may be interleaved and would be interpreted differently in a later replay.
 For replicated persistent